 - Checking Your Bite: After the filling is in place, your dentist will shape it and polish it, trimming off any excess.
 Then, your dentist will check your bite to ensure that your teeth align comfortably with the new filling.
 If your bite feels uneven, your dentist can adjust the surface of the filling.

 A properly applied filling restores the strength and integrity of the tooth, preventing further damage and decay.
 Without it, the cavity would be at risk for a serious infection as well as chipping, cracking, or breaking.
+(So, if your filling ever falls out, contact your dentist immediately!)
 A filling fully and immediately restores the health and functionality of that tooth, so you can treat it like all of your other teeth.
 Depending on the filling material chosen, it may also blend in with your surrounding teeth aesthetically, matching the color and texture.

 While it’s important to do everything in your power to protect your oral health and prevent cavities, it’s comforting to know that getting a filling isn’t the end of the world.
 In fact, it’s a very quick, painless procedure that will quickly restore your tooth’s functionality.